Facebook — Facebook — Facebook

 CTMDR — Bringing Motorcycle Drag Racers Together for Motorcycle Drag Racing Events in the Carolinas and Surrounding States.

 Drag Racing is one of the original forms of motorsport competition and racers have always appreciated pushing the limits of their machines.
 Racers are the Starts of the Strip!
 We Welcome ALL Racers – Beginners to Professional Motorcycle Drag Racers.
 CTMDR, races are run at 1/8th Mile Drag Strips.
-In addition to ALL Racers — We welcome All V-Twin Motorcycles, All Metric Motorcycles, British, European Motorcycles & Snowmobiles.
+In addition to ALL Racers — We welcome All Sport Bikes, V-Twins & Baggers, All Metric Motorcycles, British & European Motorcycles.
 We Welcome All Manufactures, Sponsors & Supporters at all our events.
-CTMDR offers a Membership Points program that all Racers are welcome to join. *** Membership in CTMDR is not required to participate (race) in any of the CTMDR Races.

 We welcome ALL Racers & Public Input.
 We will add, change or modify a racing class if the interest and support is there.
 If you have a recommendation see us at the track or call us @ 336-643-1367 or email us @ firstname.lastname@example.org with your suggestions / Sonny

 First Time Going Down A Drag Strip

 The first time on a drag strip can be scary.
 Even if you’ve been riding a bike for a long time, on a new track you need to learn the track.
 We encourage you to Read This Article about Going down A Drag Strip.